dadarthnull/heldenreise-vault/HeldenreiseVault/NPCs/Monsters/Undead Archivist - TBD.md

 - _Floating Grimoire:_ As a bonus action, the Archivist sends one of its orbiting tomes to a space within 30ft.
 Until the end of combat, the Archivist can cast spells as if it were in the tome's space.
 The tome has AC 15 and 30 HP; if destroyed, the Archivist takes 4d6 psychic damage.

 - _Theorize Weakness:_ As a bonus action, the Archivist analyzes a creature within 60ft.
 Until the end of combat, the Archivist knows that creature's damage vulnerabilities, resistances, and immunities, and attacks against that creature by the Archivist score a critical hit on a 19-20.

+## Build 2
+**Base:** **Force Index.** Ranged spell-strike (120 ft).
+On hit, deal **30** force damage.
+The Archivist may instead target an ally within 90 ft to grant it a **15**-HP ward until the start of the Archivist’s next turn.

+**Signature:** **Rewrite the Shelf.** Choose up to 3 creatures the Archivist can see within 90 ft.
+Each must make a DC 20 Wis save.
+On a failure, the Archivist chooses one effect per creature:

+- **Refile:** teleport the creature up to 20 ft to a space the Archivist can see.
+- **Redact:** the creature’s next attack before the end of its next turn has disadvantage and deals half damage.
+- **Footnote:** the creature is **Slowed** (speed halved, cannot take reactions) until the end of its next turn.

+**Reaction:** **Counter-Annotation.** When a creature the Archivist can see within 60 ft uses a spell-like feature, the Archivist forces a DC 20 Int save.
+On a failure, that feature is negated (no effect), and the caster takes **12** psychic damage.

+**Feat (once per combat):** **Null Margin.** Create a 10-ft-radius zone within 90 ft for 2 rounds.
+Enemies in the zone cannot benefit from invisibility and take **10** force damage the first time each round they use a spell-like feature.
+**Feat (once per combat):** **Borrowed Page.** The Archivist copies momentum: when an enemy within 60 ft moves, the Archivist immediately moves up to the same distance (max 30 ft) without provoking opportunity attacks.
+**Feat (once per combat):** **Index of Weakness.** Mark one creature within 120 ft for 2 rounds.
+The first time each round it takes damage, it takes an extra **10** force damage.

+## Build 3

+- **Base:** _Silence._ Melee Spell Attack: +10 to hit, reach 5 ft., one target.
+Hit: 3d10+5 psychic damage, and the target cannot speak or cast spells with verbal components until the start of the Archivist's next turn.
+- **Signature:** _Gravity Well._ The Archivist targets a point within 60 feet.
+A singularity forms.
+All creatures within 20 feet are pulled 10 feet toward the center and must make a DC 17 Strength save.
+On a failure, they take 8d10 bludgeoning damage and are _Restrained_.
+On a success, half damage and not restrained.
+(Recharge 5-6).
+- **Reaction:** _Arcane Counter._ When a creature within 60 feet casts a spell, the Archivist attempts to interrupt it (as per _Counterspell_ at 5th level).
+If the spell is successfully countered, the caster takes 3d10 psychic damage.
+- **Feat:** _Blink Step._ Once per turn, immediately after taking damage, the Archivist can teleport 30 feet to an unoccupied space it can see.